alexandrglm/myLearningCorner/DevCamp2025/FullStack/MODULE_01_SCSS/01-014/01-014_@mixin_Arguments.md

 <img width="506" alt="01-014_IMG4" src="https://github.com/user-attachments/assets/dd37fc58-d54c-4d5e-9f20-b0437d97da08" />

 Now you can see that this heading link is still black but this one now has been changed to mint cream.
 And so even though we're using the exact same mix and we can now make this completely dynamic.

-Now the other thing and we're going to get into is we also have the ability to have default arguments and so say that we for 99 percent of the time we want to have black for this featured mixin.
+Now the other thing and we're going to get into is we also **have the ability to have default arguments** and so say that we for 99 percent of the time we want to have black for this featured mixin.
 But there are a few times like when we have a dark background where we may want to throw in a different color.
 So the way that you can do this is we can pull out the color black out of featured first.
 It's going to throw an error right now because we haven't implemented this fix yet.

 Up in our mixin, we can add out default argument like this:
 <img width="398" alt="01-014_IMG5" src="https://github.com/user-attachments/assets/f8dddab7-f2e6-4c8d-b071-c4f81178257b" />

 So even though we're not passing in an argument with featured it's still working.
 If you come down here mint cream is still overwriting this link color.

-Now, this starts to get a little bit more complicated when you go into having multiple arguments.
+Now, this starts to get **a little bit more complicated when you go into having multiple arguments**.
 In our more advanced section when we talk about how we're going to implement flex-box here then I'm going to show you how you can actually use named arguments to make it very clear what values you're setting.

 ## SCSS Code for Mixin Arguments with Default Values
 ```scss